elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-role-of-the-nmc-in-the-approval-and-monitoring-of-nursing-education-programs.md

 score: -1.0
 related_article1:
     id: 169618
+    title: >-
-    title: How does adherence to the NMC Code impact a nurse's professional standing?
+        How does adherence to the NMC Code impact a nurse's professional standing?
     subject: Nursing
     url: /learn/nursing/questions/how-does-adherence-to-the-nmc-code-impact-a-nurses-professional-standing
 related_article2:
-    id: 169616
+    id: 169618
+    title: >-
-    title: How does continuous professional development contribute to the effectiveness of nursing educators?
+        How does adherence to the NMC Code impact a nurse's professional standing?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-continuous-professional-development-contribute-to-the-effectiveness-of-nursing-educators
+    url: /learn/nursing/questions/how-does-adherence-to-the-nmc-code-impact-a-nurses-professional-standing
 related_article3:
     id: 169622
+    title: >-
-    title: What characteristics make a nurse an effective role model?
+        What characteristics make a nurse an effective role model?
     subject: Nursing
     url: /learn/nursing/questions/what-characteristics-make-a-nurse-an-effective-role-model
 related_article4:
-    id: 169616
+    id: 169621
-    title: How does continuous professional development contribute to the effectiveness of nursing educators?
+    title: >-
+        How can nurses maintain professional boundaries on social media?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-continuous-professional-development-contribute-to-the-effectiveness-of-nursing-educators
+    url: /learn/nursing/questions/how-can-nurses-maintain-professional-boundaries-on-social-media
 related_article5:
-    id: 169620
+    id: 169617
-    title: What are the potential legal implications of substance use on a nurse's fitness to practice?
+    title: >-
+        What responsibilities do nursing students have in upholding the reputation of their university and the nursing profession?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-potential-legal-implications-of-substance-use-on-a-nurses-fitness-to-practice
+    url: /learn/nursing/questions/what-responsibilities-do-nursing-students-have-in-upholding-the-reputation-of-their-university-and-the-nursing-profession
 ---

 &nbsp;